AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 You should plan to migrate your Standalone CloudN deployment to Managed CloudN.
 To migrate to Managed CloudN, see `this document <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#migrating-a-standalone-cloudn-to-a-managed-cloudn>`_.

 **Note**: From Release 6.6.5404 onwards, registering CloudN with the Controller does not require the CloudN and the Controller to be the same version.
-You can register CloundN version 6.6 with Controller version 6.7.
+You can register CloudN version 6.6 with Controller version 6.7.

 6.7.1186 (05/11/2022)
 =======================